AslamIktelat/CoreAI/README.md

 # CoreAI

 A powerful Java-based artificial intelligence framework designed to simplify AI integration and development.
+# This version has 2 LLMs !! to optimize the results 🔥

 ## 📋 Table of Contents